David A. Kenny

 Specification Error

 An assumption made in structural model that is false.
-So for instance, if a path in a model is set to zero and that path is not exactly zero, there would be a specification error.
+So for instance, if a path in a model is set to zero and that path is not zero, there would be a specification error.
 It is reasonable to believe that all models contain specification error.
-So one seeks a model with the least specification error.
+One seeks to create a model with the least amount of specification error.

 Identification

-A model is said to be identified if there exists a unique solution for the model's parameters.
+A model is said to be identified if there exists a unique solution for all of the model's parameters.
 If there is no unique solution, then the model is of little value.
+Note that a model may not be identified, but some of the model’s parameters may be identified.

 Minimum Condition of Identifiability

 The number of known values must equal or exceed the number of free parameters in the model.
+This rule is sometimes called the t rule.
 All identified models meet this rule and if the rule is not met the model is not identified.
 However, some models that meet this rule are not identified.
 As will be seen, the model in the path diagram meets this condition.

 Known Values

-For the standard specification, the number of known values is the number of covariances or n(n + 1)/2 where n is the number of variables.
+For the standard specification, the number of known values is the number of covariances or k(k + 1)/2 where k is the number of variables.
 For the path diagram, the number of knowns is (5)(4)/2 or 10.
+If means are also estimated the number of knowns is k(k + 3)/2.
+For the path diagram above, the number of knowns is (5)(4)/2 or 10.

-For the path analytic specification the number of known values is n(n - 1)/2 where n is the number of variables.
-For the path diagram, the number of knowns is (4)(3)/2 or 6.
+For the path analytic specification the number of known values is k(k - 1)/2 where k is the number of variables.
+For the path diagram, the number of knowns using the path analytic specification is (4)(3)/2 or 6.

 Covariance